-There has been frustration regarding the speed and efficiency of vaccine distribution, as well as the eligibility criteria.
-I want to ensure that you have updated information, FAQs, and resources regarding the rollout process, and when you may be eligible to be vaccinated.
+I want to ensure that you have updated information, FAQs, and resources regarding the vaccine rollout process.

-NEW: My office is introducing Your Shot, a program to make sure that you have the assistance and information you need in making an appointment, determining if you are eligible, and more.
-We’re recruiting volunteers for our effort, too.
+My office introduced Your Shot, a program to make sure that you have the assistance and information you need in making an appointment and more.
+We’ve recruited volunteers for our effort, too.
 Submit and sign up.

 Who is currently eligible for the vaccine?